 In a saucepan in medium heat, heat oil and add minced pork.
 Stir-fry for a bit, then add salt, soy sauce and black pepper.
 Continue stir-fry until almost cooked.
 Then add arrowhead, cabbage, shiitake mushrooms, bonito flakes, mushroom water and 750ml water.
 If you don’t have mushroom water, add 875ml water instead.

+After adding everything, the saucepan is almost full.
+No worry, the ingredients will cook down.
 Once the soup is boiling, lower the heat and simmer for 15 minutes with lid close.

 While the soup is cooking, you can heat another saucepan with about 3/4 water to cook the noodles.